 - He or she is legally entitled to the property; or

 - He or she would have had the owner’s consent; or

 - The owner could not be discovered by taking reasonable steps.

 Young persons often yield to the temptation to steal a motor vehicle for a joyride.
-Many years ago they were able to successfully defend charges of car theft by arguing that they did not have an intention to permenantly deprive the owner of the car – they dumped it when they were finished with it.
-The law was changed to include the notion that treating property as your own constitutes an intention to permenantly deprive.
+Many years ago they were able to successfully defend charges of car theft by arguing that they did not have an intention to permanently deprive the owner of the car – they dumped it when they were finished with it.
+The law was changed to include the notion that treating property as your own constitutes an intention to permanently deprive.

-Theft By Finding
+What is Theft By Finding?